 There are a variety of payment methods that are the standard way of life in Japan.
 Cash is still predominantly used throughout the country, especially in small businesses, like tiny souvenir shops.
 While credit cards, debit cards, and other methods are steadily becoming more prevalent, having cash on your person is essential.

-It is not uncommon to carry around upwards of 100,000 yen in cash in Japan.
-Payment via big bills for a small transaction is perfectly accepted in Japan.
-So feel free to pay for your 300 yen purchase with a 10,000 yen bill.
-Just make sure to keep appropriate change for occasions such as using vending machines, temple donations, taxis, storage lockers, and restaurants that use ticket vending machines.
+It is not uncommon to carry around upwards of ￥100,000 in cash in Japan.
+Payment via big bills for a small transaction is perfectly accepted in Japan - so feel free to pay for your ￥300 (~US$3) purchase with a ￥10,000 (~US$100) bill.

-Paying with credit and debit cards is generally possible at a wide variety of businesses and services.
+Paying with credit or debit cards is generally possible at a wide variety of businesses and services.
 Department stores, restaurants, malls, hotels, convenience stores, and some taxis are readily available to accept payment via card with more vendors accepting credit/debit every year.

 IC Cards such as Suica, Pasmo, Icoca, and Kitaca are steadily growing in popularity for their ease of use and functionality in Japan.
 Although they are primarily used for paying train and bus fares, they are now commonly accepted in a growing number of shops, restaurants, lockers, and vending machines.
 Very convenient and easy to recharge at just about any train station, it is highly suggested to pick one up for the sake of convenience!

 As mentioned before, although credit cards are accepted in many locations, such as large scale commercial facilities, hotels, and so on, Japan is primarily a cash-based country, so before traveling there, it is best to have cash on your person for any unexpected costs on your trip.